 The ideal amount of light exposure for fruit or vegetable bearing plants, including cannabis, is between 20 and 40 moles of light per day.

-During an 18 hour vegetation phase light cycle, you can produce 20 moles of light by using an LED grow light with a PPFD value of 308 micromoles (umol) of light.
+During an 18 hour vegetative phase light cycle, you can produce 20 moles of light by using an LED grow light with a PPFD value of 308 micromoles (umol) of light.

 To produce 20 moles of light during flowering phase, you’ll need a higher PPFD value of 462 umol from your grow light due to the shortened 12 hour lighting cycle.

 If you want to maximize yield you’ll need to produce 40 moles of light per day for your plants.

 To deliver 40 moles of light during vegetation, that’ll require using a grow light with a minimum PPFD value of 617 umols for 18 hours.

 To deliver 40 moles of light during flowering phase, your grow light will need a 926 umols PPFD value to compensate for the shorter 12 hour light cycle.

-Click here to read our article about sufficient PPFD values and grow lights that provide sufficient PPFD intensity to your plants.
+Click here to read my article about sufficient PPFD values and grow lights that provide sufficient PPFD intensity to your plants.